grandsir/InteractiveMap/README.md

 ## Usage

-To draw your svg map in SwiftUI, use `InteractiveMap` View with a closure taking `Province` as the parameter.
+To draw your svg map in SwiftUI, use `MapView` with a closure taking `Province` as the parameter.

 ```swift
 import SwiftUI